-The subgroup $f^{-1}f(V)$ has finite index in $\pi$, and is again the group of a non-orientable $PD_3$-complex.
-We now pass to an indecomposable factor whose group has $V$ as one of its finite vertex groups.
-This factor is a non-orientable $PD_3$-complex with fundamental group $\kappa\rtimes{V}$.
-But this contradicts Lemma 3.
+Since $\phi^{-1}\phi(W)$ has finite index in $\pi$, it is again the group of a non-orientable $PD_3$-complex.
+This complex has an indecomposable factor whose group has $W$ as one of its finite vertex groups, and so has fundamental group $\kappa\rtimes{W}$.
+But this factor is non-orientable, and so contradicts Lemma 3.